Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 ---

-Dughall and the soldiers awaited at the other end of the port, just after Mòrag's ship has docked.
-After she walked up to them, Dughall prepared his flattery, "**Special Inquisitor Mòrag!
+Dughall and his soldiers awaited Mòrag, walking by herself down the bridge at the port, before he started his speech of kissing up, "**Special Inquisitor Mòrag!
 To what do we owe this extreme pleasure?** Had we but heard of Your Grace's visit, we could have prepared a suitable..."

-She cut his elongated speech off, "I don't... stand on ceremony, Consul.
+She grew tired of his flattery, cut him off, "I don't... stand on ceremony, Consul.
 I'd rather you just did your job."

 "Y-y-your Grace? **Someone of your standing deserves to be treated as such!
 You are His Majesty's representative!** Please permit us to lay on a meal befitting Your Grace.
-Until then, we would be honored if-" He didn't noticed Brighid had sensed her Driver's existence, approaching the dock from afar.
+Until then, we would be honored if-"

-Brighid knew she don't want to hear such flattery, cut him off with her own, "You made impressive time. _I wasn't expecting you until tomorrow._"
+Brighid had resonated her Driver's existence, approached from behind, cut Dughall off once more, "You made impressive time. _I wasn't expecting you until tomorrow._"

-That shocked Dughall, "Ohhhhhhhh L-Lady Brighid!"
+That surprised Dughall, "Ohhhhhhhh L-Lady Brighid!"

 Mòrag ignored him, replied, "If we have found the Aegis then there is no time to waste.
 But I fear the passage has taken its toll- on our engines."

-Dughall heard the sensitive word, his precious emerald core crystal, "The Aegis?
-H-h-how do you-?!"
+That her target is same as Dughall was unexpected.
+He surprisingly stuttered,  "**The Aegis?
+H-h-how do you-?!**"

-That's the maximum she can bear.
-Asked strictly, "Is.
+What fly swirled around, cannot be extinguished.
+She strictly asked, "Is.
 There.
 A. Problem.
 Dughall?"

 "N-n-... urgh... not at all, Your Grace."